 If this is your first time starting a business, or you’ve never written an Operating Agreement for an LLC and you’re worried about getting it right (which is understandable) then there are plenty of LLC services in the state of Oregon that will help to draft and file the Operating Agreement on behalf of your business.
 For example, Northwest Registered Agent provides a free-of-charge Operating Agreement Template that will help you draft the operating agreement for your LLC.

 Step 2.
-Apply For An Employer Identification Number (EIN)
+Apply For an Employer Identification Number (EIN)

 You’ll need to get an Employer Identification Number (EIN) if you plan on hiring employees or opening a bank account specifically for your business.
 An EIN can also let you handle employee payrolls, as well as apply for certain licenses and permits.
 You don’t have to hire employees to get an EIN in Oregon, it’s basically just a tax identification number for LLCs.

 An Employer Identification Number (EIN) is a number that identifies LLCs in the same sort of way that a Social Security Number identifies individual people.
 Entities can apply for an Employer Identification Number (EIN) through the Internal Revenue Service (IRS).

 A lot of LLC formation services in the state of Oregon will apply for an Employer Identification Number (EIN) on behalf of your business making the process a lot simpler.